-- Α. Install valves with unions or flanges at each piece of equipment arranged to allow service, maintenance, and equipment removal without system shutdown. - B. Locate valves for easy access and provide separate support where necessary. - 1.D.
-Install valves in horizontal piping with stem at or above center of pipe. - Install valves in position to allow full stem movement. - Install chainwheels on operators for butterfly and gate valves NPS 4 and larger and more than 96 inches above floor.
-Extend chains to 66 inchesabove finished floor.

-Install swing check valves for proper direction of flow and in horizontal position with hinge pin level.
+- A. Install valves with unions, grooved joint couplings, or flanges at each piece of equipment arranged to allow service, maintenance, and equipment removal without system shutdown. - B. Locate valves for easy access and provide separate support where necessary. - C. Install valves in horizontal piping with stem at or above center of pipe. - D. Install valves in position to allow full stem movement. - E. Install swing check valves for proper direction of flow and in horizontal position with hinge pin level.

-- Install necessary valves within piping systems to provide required flow control, to allow isolation for inspection, maintenance and repair of each piece of equipment or fixture, and on each main and branch service loop. - Each valve shall be installed so that it is easily accessible for operation, visual inspection, and maintenance and wherever possible, gate, check and ball valves shall be installed on a horizontal run with the handle upright and within 15 degrees of vertical.
-Butterfly valves shall be installed with the stem in the horizontal position and the handle at 90 degrees from vertical. - Valves installed in piping systems shall be compatible with system maximum test pressure, pipe materials, pipe joining method, and fluid or gas conveyed in system. - Valves 2-1/2" and smaller shall have soldered or screwed end connections as required by piping materials unless otherwise specified or shown on drawings.
+- A. Install necessary valves within piping systems to provide required flow control, to allow isolation for inspection, maintenance and repair of each piece of equipment or fixture, and on each main and branch service loop. - B. Each valve shall be installed so that it is easily accessible for operation, visual inspection, and maintenance and wherever possible, gate, check and ball valves shall be installed on a horizontal run with the handle upright and within 15 degrees of vertical.
+Butterfly valves shall be installed with the stem in the horizontal position and the handle at 90 degrees from vertical.

+- C. Valves installed in piping systems shall be compatible with system maximum test pressure, pipe materials, pipe joining method, and fluid or gas conveyed in system. - D. Valves 2-1/2" and smaller shall have soldered, grooved, or screwed end connections as required by piping materials unless otherwise specified or shown on drawings.
 Install union connection in the line within two feet of each screw end valve unless valve can be otherwise easily removed from line.
-Valves 3" and over shall have flange end connections. - Non-rising stem valves shall not be installed at any point in the piping systems.
-With permission of

-- Architect-Engineer non-rising stem valve may be installed at particular points where space is restricted. - F. Provide butterfly valves 6" and smaller with 10 position lever handle for on-off application and infinite position handle for throttling applications.
+Valves 3" and over shall have flange or grooved end connections. - E. Non-rising stem valves shall not be installed at any point in the piping systems.
+With permission of Architect-Engineer non-rising stem valve may be installed at particular points where space is restricted. - F. Provide butterfly valves 6" and smaller with 10 position lever handle for on-off application and infinite position handle for throttling applications.
 Provide butterfly valves 8" and up with fully enclosed all weather gear operators. - G. Install globe valves with pressure on top of disc except that must be completely drained for inspection, maintenance or to prevent freezing shall be installed with stem in horizontal position to insure complete drainage of pipelines. - H. Gate valves shall not be installed in pipelines where intended for throttling service or where piping is subject to vibration as part of normal operating conditions. - I. Valves shall be designed for repacking under pressure when fully opened and backseated. - J. Balancing valves installed by means of sweating or soldering shall have their interiors removed before installation and reinstalled upon dissipation of the heat associated with installation.
 Using a wet rag in lieu of removing the valve interior as a means of heat dissipation during installation is not acceptable.